zaxor0/zwerchhau/README.md

 A 3 should skew to slightly less good results and 4 should skew to slightly better results, at the DM's discretion.

-### Advantage
+### Check Maniputalors
+There are three items that can effect a check, they take precedent in the follow order:
+1. Skills, as defined by the player's class: give advantage on specific skill checks
+2. Natural Traits, as defined by the player's identity: give +2 to general skill based checks, unless otherwise noted
+3. Relevant and high ability scores reduce the likelihood of a major failure

+Players only ever get one of these maniplations for a given check, they do not stack.
+Players must take use the one of higher precedent if able.

+#### 1. Skills and Advantage
 If your character is skilled in the specific task at hand, you will roll with advantage.
 Advantage means roll 2d6 and pick the better of the two.

+#### 2. Natural Traits
+Some natural traits would apply to a set of skills, and would therefore give a +2 bonus to any check related to this trait.
+However, some traits would be very specific, such as infravision and would not normally effect a die roll.

-### Relevant Ability Scores & Failure Checks
+#### 3. Relevant Ability Scores
 If you have a relevant ability score of a 5 or 6, a roll of 1 is not necessarily a major failure.
-You will need to roll again to "confrim the failure" which occurs on a 1 or 2.
+You will need to roll a **failure check** to "confrim the failure" which occurs on a 1 or 2.

 - 1's become minor failures, with a check for major failure.
-  - Roll a "failure confirmation," 1d6 where a 1 or 2 results in a major failure.
+  - Roll a 1d6 for a **Failure Check** where a 1 or 2 results in a major failure.
 - 2's becomes mixed results, but not entirely in your favor

 Examples of relevant abilities for tasks are: